mckoss/wordle-guesser/README.md

 world,raise!-(103-E4.8-M11-S19)-cloot-(2-E1.0-M1-S2)-lorry!-(1-E1.0-M1-S1)-world!,4
 ```

-- `world` - The hidden word we are trying to guess.
+- `world` - The unknown word we are trying to guess.
 - `raise!` - The first guessed word (! and still possibly the "answer" word).
 - `103` - Number of words possible at the time of the previous guess.
 - `E4.8` - The *expected* size (4.8 words) of the number of remaining words